|

 An early outcome of the Centennial Bungalow project was the fact the

-Saanich heritage committee took seriously the idea that a huge number of homes
+Saanich heritage committee took seriously my idea that a huge number of homes

 on the registry would turn one hundred in 2013.
-1913 was the crescendo of a long building boom that had lasted most of a quarter century.
+1913 was the crescendo of a long building boom lasting nearly a quarter century.
 Ken Johnson and the committee members drew up a list of centenarian houses, and made plans to commemorate the occasion

 with specially cast heritage plaques for each of the century homes.
 Good job Saanich heritage!
 Another outcome was that my restoration project received a Hallmark Society award of merit for the quality of work undertaken.
 The recognition is much appreciated